 It’s like seeing a hot girl (or guy) in a coffee shop and you are like, dang I need to swipe right and go meet her.
 You get up, go introduce yourself, sit down, and try to make small talk to get to know her.
 You know the basic questions, trying to find something in common, something to talk about; what do you like to do for fun, hobbies, favorite book, favorite movie, whatever.

-Then the disappointment washes over you as you realize she doesn’t have any interests, no hobbies, no favorite book, no NetFlix and CHILL.
-She doesn’t even like coffee, she is only drinking a pumpkin spice latte because its November and it’s the special of the day, the trendy shit that everyone is drinking.
+Then the disappointment washes over you as you realize she has no interests, hobbies, favorite book, NetFlix, and CHILL.
+She doesn’t even like coffee, she is only drinking a pumpkin spice latte because it’s November, and it’s the special of the day, the trendy shit that everyone is drinking.
 Totally disappointed you get up and leave.

 Find out more about the Stone and Bridge bench